rwaldron/johnny-five/README.md

 ## Guidance

+Need help?
+Ask a quesion on the [NodeBots Community Forum](http://forums.nodebots.io).
+If you just have a quick question or are interested in ongoing design discussions, join us in the [Johnny-Five Gitter Chat](https://gitter.im/rwaldron/johnny-five).

 For step-by-step examples, including an electronics primer, check out [Arduino Experimenter's Guide for NodeJS](http://node-ardx.org/) by [@AnnaGerber](https://twitter.com/AnnaGerber)

 Here is a list of [prerequites](https://github.com/rwaldron/johnny-five/wiki/Prerequites) for Linux, OSX or Windows.

-Check out the [bluetooth guide](https://github.com/rwaldron/johnny-five/wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes) if you want to remotely controll your robot.
+Check out the [bluetooth guide](https://github.com/rwaldron/johnny-five/wiki/JY-MCU-Bluetooth-Serial-Port-Module-Notes) if you want to remotely control your robot.

 ## Setup and Assemble Arduino